mmr116/Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database/README.md

 # Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database

 This repository contains a project that demonstrates how to use Retrieval-Augmented Generation (RAG) framework with OpenAI's GPT-4 model and Pinecone vector database to query a CSV dataset.
-The project involves creating vector embeddings from the data in the CSV file, storing embeddings in the Pinecone database and then querying the vector embeddings data using natural language queries.
+The project involves creating vector embeddings from the data in the CSV file, storing embeddings in the Pinecone database, and then querying the vector embeddings data using natural language queries.

 Table of Contents
 - Introduction